-- Expanded Transitional Kindergarten and Transitional Kindergarten are taught by credentialed teachers from the K-12 system, which now includes Transitional Kindergarten.
+- Transitional Kindergarten is taught by credentialed teachers from the K-12 system, which now includes Transitional Kindergarten.

-- Expanded Transitional Kindergarten and Transitional Kindergarten are part of the public school system and free for families.
+- Transitional Kindergarten is part of the public school system and free for families.

 - ENROLLMENT: To register for Transitional Kindergarten, go to your school of residence and let the office know that you would like to register for Transitional Kindergarten.
-To register for Expanded Transitional Kindergarten, please visit the Office of Enrollment, Permits & Student Records beginning March 6th to complete an application.
 To find your school of residence, use our School Locator.
 Visit Open Enrollment for more details.

 Dr. Julianne Reynoso

 “Our dedicated teachers and staff are committed to maintaining a safe, orderly, and caring learning environment for all students in all of our elementary schools.
 Our practices value diverse learning styles, provide rich experiences for all learners, and nurture high self-esteem and character development to make the transition to middle school seamless.” -- Dr. Reynoso